bass-research-group/bass-research-group.github.io/_pages/about.md

 ---

-Our lab targets **high-performance** computer systems, at the intersection of Computer Architecture, High Performance Computing and Data Systems.
+Our lab targets **high-performance** computer systems, at the intersection of Computer Architecture and Data Systems.
-In particular, we design fast algorithms and build efficient software/hardware systems, for AI & machine learning, security & privacy, science and finance.
+In particular, we design fast algorithms and build efficient software/hardware systems, for AI, big data, S&P, etc.
 We are looking for grad and undergrad students to work on our [research projects](https://people.csail.mit.edu/xchen/student-oppo.html).
 If you are interested in joining our lab, please fill in the [recruiting form](https://docs.google.com/forms/d/e/1FAIpQLSfAwaRSct0V3gnxntv2CXUK8fum5PHSF3_ZZQlM1pgUO2MwfQ/viewform).